One-on-one GRE tutoring for LD / ADHD

 How we can help

-1. Experience.
+2. Test strategy.
 Working with all different kinds of students over many years has given us a deep database of strategies and tactics.
-It makes it easier for us to figure out effective ways to explain this tricky test to people who learn differently.
-We have extensive experience working with people with ADHD, dyslexia, and other learning disabilities.
+It makes it easier for us to figure out effective ways to explain this tricky test to people who learn differently and to help people stay in the moment during the test.

 We'll start off with a free phone call to discuss your situation, challenges, and goals, and from there, develop a study and tutoring plan to make the most of the time you have.